 - For general questions about the form or the course sign up process, contact email@example.com

 - If you need advice on any academic matters, please email your Programme Director or Student Adviser in the first instance.
 If you are unsure of who to speak to, please contact the Student Advice and Support team, and a Student Adviser will be able to help you.

 Course changes are subject to availability and Course Organiser approval.

 - How do I make a course change request?

 You should complete a new form for each course change required, using our Course Change Request Form.
-The Form will be opened for Semester 2 changes from mid December.

 - Deadline for course change requests

 Course change requests can be made up to the end of week 2 of the semester in which the course is taught.

 - Semester 1 - 4pm on Friday 29th September 2023